nexcess/wordpress-cli-installer/README.rst

 The idea is to have a PHP script that just does what the regular Wordpress installer does, but done through the CLI.
-However, since using PHP's CLI binary is somewhat awkward, you can instead use the bash shell script which is generated (using mk-polyglot.sh) and contains the complete PHP script.
+However, since using PHP's CLI binary is somewhat awkward, you can instead use the bash shell script which is generated (using update-shell-script.sh) and contains the complete PHP script.
 Thus you can do something like this::

     $ curl -s http://wordpress.org/latest.tar.gz | tar xzf -